microhh/readthedocs/source/Tutorials/realistic_cases.rst

     :class: tip

     | To get a feeling for the impact of the land surface, we can play around with the Cabauw case.
 Here are some suggestions:
     | 1.
-Exclude the interactive land-surface scheme by putting :code:`swboundary=surface`
+Exclude the interactive land-surface scheme by remaking the input with :code:`use_htessel=false` in :code:`cabauw_input.py`.
     | 2.
-Make the soil wetter or drier by increasing or decreasing the soil water content in the ``_input.nc`` file
+Make the soil wetter or drier by increasing or decreasing the soil water content in the :code:`_input.nc` file.

-..
-    Does suggestion 1 work or should I remake the input to have thl_sbot and qt_sbot?
+    | 3.
+Use a checkerboard pattern for the roughness lengths and/or the land surface by remaking the input with :code:`use_homogeneous_z0` and/or :code:`use_homogeneous_ls` in :code:`cabauw_input.py`.

 Radiation
 ----------------------